temiadedotun/Employee_Analysis_With_SQL/README.md

 ![Turnover Rate](/assets/Turnover%20Rate%20&%20Year%20Over%20Year.png)
 *Line chart visualizing the employee turnover rate and year-over-year change between 2019 & 2023.
 Excel was used to create this chart.*

-2. Out of 973 employees assessed, only 20 (approximately 2.1% of the workforce) met all eligibility criteria for a salary increment ✅, indicating a highly selective compensation adjustment framework.
+2. Out of 973 employees assessed, only 20 (approximately 2.1% of the workforce) met all eligibility criteria for a salary increment ✅.
+This indicates that a very large percent of the workforce have either not spent long at the organization, or are more in entry or mid-level positions.

 3. Three hundred and eighty-three employees  (approximately 39.4% of the workforce) failed ❌ to meet the requirement for exceeding a probation.
 Two hundred and forty-four are on a three-month probation period, while one hundred and thirty-nine are on a six-month probation period.

 ### Closing Thoughts
 A substantial proportion of the workforce remains within the probationary stage after the assessment period.
 This workforce composition set a constraint for the eligibility for salary increments, as observed from the low proportion of employees who qualify for compensation adjustment.
-When viewed alongside the consistently rising turnover trend, particularly the sharp year-over-year increase observed in 2022, these findings suggest a potential retention challenge associated with limited progression and reward opportunities for a largely early-tenure employee population
+When viewed alongside the consistently rising turnover trend, particularly the sharp year-over-year increase observed in 2022, these findings suggest a potential retention challenge associated with limited progression and reward opportunities for a largely early-tenure employee population.